Guidance for Determining Required Bandwidth

 Bandwidth is the measure of a network’s capacity or utilization, usually measured in terms of bits per second.
 To ensure a smooth administration, CAI recommends network bandwidth of at least 20 kilobits per second for each student being concurrently tested.
 The network should have enough bandwidth to support online testing at the required performance level.
 Refer to the Network Diagnostic Tools subsection for information about tools that check the network’s bandwidth for CAASPP and ELPAC online testing.

 In an online testing environment, the bandwidth required to administer a test is influenced by the average size of the items on the test.
-The average size of the items on a test will vary based upon the types of items included on the test.
+The average size of the items on an assessment will vary based upon the types of items included on the test.
 For example, larger items, like animations, simulations, audio, or a combination of these larger items, will increase the average size of the items on a test, which affects the bandwidth requirement for the test.
 By contrast, tests containing smaller items, such as those containing only text, will have a smaller average item size, and will generally require less bandwidth.

-• Number of Students Testing Simultaneously— As the number of students testing at one time increases, the required bandwidth also increases.
+• Number of Students Testing Simultaneously—As the number of students testing at one time increases, the required bandwidth also increases.

-• Hubs or Switches— LAN performance can be hindered when hubs are used instead of switches.
+• Hubs or Switches—LAN performance can be hindered when hubs are used instead of switches.
 A hub broadcasts signals from various network devices to propagate across the network, potentially saturating the network and causing traffic competition or data collisions.
 When using hubs, ensure they have enough bandwidth to handle the propagation.

-• ISP Router— For internet networks, the most common bottleneck is the ISP’s router connection, which typically operates at speeds of between 1.5 Mbps and 100 Mbps.
+• ISP Router—For internet networks, the most common bottleneck is the ISP’s router connection, which typically operates at speeds of between 1.5 Mbps and 100 Mbps.
 Network administrators should spend time prior to test administration determining if their internet infrastructure has the capacity to accommodate online testing at the required performance level.

-• Encryption— Encryption at WAPs may contribute to bandwidth usage.
+• Encryption—Encryption at WAPs may contribute to bandwidth usage.
 When using encryption, ensure the WAPs have enough bandwidth to prevent degradation of performance.

-• Required Response Time— When a network’s bandwidth cannot service the amount of data requested by clients, latency starts to accumulate, and the students experience delays.
+• Required Response Time—When a network’s bandwidth cannot service the amount of data requested by clients, latency starts to accumulate, and the students experience delays.
 Ensure the network’s bandwidth is high enough to support the required response times between the browsers and the servers.

 Estimating Bandwidth